Dr Rachel Granger

 Overview

-Previous to this post Rachel completed a Masters by Research in Sports and Exercise Physiology at Bangor University, with a focus on exercise rehabilitation and preventative health.
-She still provides support for exercise rehabilitation trials run in Bangor University School of Behavioural Sciences, by developing exercise programmes for trial participants.
+Previous to this post she completed a MRes in Exercise Physiology and Rehabilitation at Bangor University, and still provides some support for exercise rehabilitation trials in a RPSO role.

 Additional Contact Information